-Note: The workstation should not be used without the Ezee Sleeves attached or excessive gas consumption will result.
+Note: The workstation should not be used without the Ezee-Sleeves or Ezee-Cuff attached or the workstation will use excessive amounts of gas.

-5.3.2 Entering a workstation chamber using the Ezee Sleeves
+5.3.2 Entering a workstation chamber using the Ezee-Sleeves

-To enter a workstation chamber via the Ezee Sleeves;
+To enter a workstation chamber via the Ezee-Sleeves;

-- Remove the glove port covers from the 2 glove ports to be used by turning the covers anticlockwise (counter-clockwise) then lifting the glove port covers away from the glove port.
-The glove port covers can be stored in the glove port cover holders located on the workstation stand. - Hold the left most Ezee Sleeve cuff with your right hand and hold the mandrel with your left hand. - Supporting the Ezee Sleeve cuff with your right hand, use your left hand to slowly push the mandrel and your left hand through the cuff.
-Ensure that you have pushed your arm through far enough such that the cuff is tight around your wrist. - Place the mandrel on the floor tray. - Hold the other Ezee Sleeve cuff with your left hand (from inside the workstation chamber) and hold the mandrel with your right hand. - Supporting the Ezee Sleeve cuff with your left hand, use your right hand to slowly push the mandrel and your right hand through the cuff.
-Ensure that you have pushed your arm through far enough such that the cuff is tight around your wrist. - Place the mandrels in the mandrel holder.

-Note that;
+• Remove the glove port outer covers from the 2 glove ports to be used.
+The glove port covers can be stored in the glove port cover holders located on the workstation stand.

+• Hold one Ezee-Sleeve cuff with your right hand and push it towards the glove port to minimise the ambient atmosphere in the sleeve.

+• Supporting the Ezee-Sleeve cuff with your other hand, push the cuff of the sleeve over your hand.
+Ensure that you have pushed your arm through far enough such that the cuff is tight around your wrist.

+• Then using your hand that is already sleeved to hold the other cuff push the free hand into the cuff.
+Ensure that you have pushed your arm through far enough such that the cuff is tight around your wrist.

+• Open the two glove port inner doors by rotating the handles 90 degrees.

+• Stow the two glove port inner doors in the holders on either side of the workstation.
+Note only one holder is shown on the image below, the other is on the opposite side.

+Note:

-- The cuffs must be properly supported when entering the workstation chamber.
-Failure to support the cuffs can cause the Ezee Sleeves to come off the glove ports. - The Ezee Sleeve cuffs must be tight around the wrists.
+- The Ezee-Cuffs must be properly supported when entering the workstation chamber.
+Failure to support the cuffs can cause the Ezee-Sleeves to come off the glove ports. - The Ezee-Sleeve cuffs must be tight around the wrists.
 This is to ensure a gas tight seal between the cuff and the wrists.
-Remove any jewellery and/ or wrist watches from the wrists before using the Ezee Sleeves.
-The sleeves of clothing should be rolled up to prevent them entering the cuffs of the Ezee Sleeves. - Ezee Sleeves can be lubricated with Talc for easier use.
-Talc is available from Ruskinn Technology Limited.
+Remove any jewellery and/ or wrist watches from the wrists before using the Ezee-Sleeves.
+The sleeves of clothing should be rolled up to prevent them entering the cuffs of the Ezee-Sleeves. - Ezee-Sleeves can be lubricated with Talc for easier use.
+Talc is available from Baker Ruskinn.